nichoth/pull-with-latest/readme.md

 # pull with latest

-Combine a stream with the latest value from another stream
+Take two streams, and return a new stream that emits every value from the first stream with the most recent value from the other stream.

 ## example